CSA Membership Agreement 2020

 Please respect the property of the pick up site's host.

 Follow instructions for custom shares at the farm stand.
-Do not take from unmarked tables outside of the CSA area.
+Do not take produce not specifically marked for CSA members.

 If you cannot pick up your share, you must arrange for someone else to pick it up for you.
 You are responsible for explaining the pick-up location and procedure to your substitute.
 If possible, let us know you are having someone else pick up for you so we can notify pick up attendants and assist your sub.
-We are no longer offering makeup shares.
 If you need to change your pick up site or time, you must give us no less than one week of notice.
 We ask that you do not change pick up sites/times from week to week, as this can cause confusion on both ends.

-Available at most pick-up sites will be an exchange box.
+Available at the Galesburg drop site will be an exchange box.
 Members can use the box to leave behind unwanted produce or to pick up produce that has been left.
 Produce substitutions or additions are not possible beyond the exchange box or the flex share option.

 We offer a range of share types to fit each member's needs.